INSIDE: Take a sneak peek at our favourite one of the Paris Playgrounds in the city – Terrain D’aventures.

 My inner child was crushed!

-But Jack and I kept an eye on Ned’s adventuring while playing on the Paris playgrounds for toddlers, right next door.
+But Jack and I kept an eye on Ned’s adventuring while playing on the Paris playgrounds for toddlers, located on the other side of the fence next door.

 Not quite the same, but a lovely spot to interact with local families in any case.